 Management consultants analyze business problems and research possible solutions to present to clients.
-New college graduates often start out in positions like research analyst, research assistant, or junior consultant where they support the work of more senior staff.
-They can then move up to positions like a management consultant.
+New college graduates often start out in positions like research analyst, research assistant, or junior consultant, where they support the work of more senior staff.
+They can then progress to positions like management consultant.

 The economics major provides an excellent background in the financial and quantitative modeling that consultants use to conduct their analyses.
 Writing and public speaking skills are also necessary when writing reports and presenting recommendations to clients.

 Salary: According to the BLS, the median annual salary for management analysts in May 2019 was $85,260.
 The bottom 10% earned less than $49,700, and the top 10% earned more than $154,310.

 Job Outlook: The BLS predicts that jobs for management consultants will grow by 11% through 2029, faster than average for all occupations.

 Business/economics reporters research, write and broadcast stories about business leaders, companies, industry trends, economic developments, and financial markets.
 In essence, they are ongoing students of economics as applied to the modern world.